We aim to find the change makers in vulnerable communities,

 The Korah community is a small village in the capital city of Ethiopia, Addis Ababa, known today as a trash dump community.
 It was originally established as a leper’s colony after a leprosy hospital was placed there decades ago.
 People caught word of the hospital and those afflicted with leprosy came from all over Ethiopia to make Korah their home.
-Eventually the city of Addis Ababa designated this community as the spot for the city landfill, and the population is estimated at over 100,000 people living within 2 square miles.
+Eventually the city of Addis designated this area as the spot for the city landfill.
+The population is estimated at over 100,000 people living within 2 square miles.
 An estimated 3,000 lepers live in the village today, and around 10% of the population in Korah is HIV+.
 The three main income sources are begging, collecting recycled materials at the local trash dump and daily labor.
-This ministry has a Sponsorship Program in which families are able to get their basic needs met including access to food, hygiene items, education, and medical care, and also offers an Income Generation Program for select families looking to learn a trade and business skills to works towards a sustainable source of income.
+Our ministry partner has a Sponsorship Program in which families are able to get their basic needs met including access to food, hygiene items, education, and medical care.
+The program also offers an Income Generation Program for select families looking to learn a trade in order to work toward a sustainable source of income.

 “I have come that they may have life, and have it more abundantly.”
 John 10:10